Vixx-X/ati2-lab2/README.md

 # ATI2 Lab2

-Example of a todo CRUD using Express and React
+Example of a SPA todo CRUD using React

+Backend options are [EXPRESS][express-branch] and [DJANGO][django-branch], you could look at each one in its respective branch.

+In the `main` branch we offer EXPRESS.

 Installation tested on Ubuntu 20.04.1 LTS.